-The Program Director, Dr. Bert Fields, is well known both nationally and internationally in the Sports Medicine Community and is a past-president of the AMSSM.
+The Program Director, Dr. Ryan Draper has been active in the Greensboro sports medicine community since graduating from our program in 2005.
+Dr. Shane Hudnall covers numerous sporting events and provides medical coverage for several sports teams.
+Dr. Bert Fields is well known both nationally and internationally in the Sports Medicine Community and is a past-president of the AMSSM.
 He remains very active, presenting regularly at several meeting per year.
-Associate Program Director, Dr. Ryan Draper has been active in the Greensboro sports medicine community since graduating from our program in 2005.
+Dr. Bert Fields is well known both nationally and internationally in the Sports Medicine Community and is a past-president of the AMSSM.
+He remains very active, presenting regularly at several meeting per year.
 Dr. Sara Neal has been Family Medicine Residency and Sports Medicine faculty for more than 15 years.
 All of our Primary Care Sports Medicine Faculty located in each of the participating orthopedic offices received their fellowship training at Cone Health.

 Graduates of our program feel well trained no matter where they end up practicing.
 We have graduates who are sports medicine program directors and residency faculty, team physicians for major universities, who work in orthopedic offices, who work in primary care offices and who practice in solo, rural settings.
 No matter what your final destination, we can help tailor the program to fit your ultimate needs.